-As of March 31, 2011, the Company had two active stock plans: the 2007 Stock Incentive Plan (the "2007 Plan") and the 2007 Director Stock Option Plan (the "2007 Director Plan").
+As of March 31, 2013, the Company had two active stock plans: the 2007 Stock Incentive Plan (the "2007 Plan") and the 2007 Director Stock Option Plan (the "2007 Director Plan").
 The 2007 Plan replaced the Company's 2004 Stock Incentive Plan upon the approval by the Company's stockholders on August 3, 2007.
 The 2007 Director Plan replaced the Second Amended and Restated 1997 Director Stock Option Plan, which expired pursuant to its terms on May 2, 2007.

-The Plans provide for the issuance of restricted stock, incentive stock options and non-qualified stock options to purchase the Company's common stock.
-In the case of incentive stock options, the exercise price shall be equal to at least the fair market value of the common stock, as determined by the Board of Directors, on the date of grant.
+The 2007 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
+In the case of options, the exercise price shall be equal to at least the fair market value of the common stock, as determined by the Board of Directors, on the date of grant.
 The contractual life of options is generally 10 years.
 Options generally vest over a 3-5 year period while restricted stock generally vests over a 2-5 year period.
-The 2007 Director Plan is for members of the Board of Directors who are not also employees of the Company (outside directors).
-Under an amendment to the 2007 Director Plan effective April, 2009, outside directors are entitled to receive an annual award of 3,000 fully-vested shares of common stock.